leopico/note-app-api/README.md

 This laravel api pj for react-note-app.

-Just put the pj file in your htdocs
+Just put the pj file in your htdocs and no need to contruct new file.

 For running
 -> Clone the repo
--> change env to (.env) in your clone repo
+-> change (env) to (.env) in your clone repo
 -> composer install
--> php artisan key:generate
+(if you don't have composer in your machine please install --> [npm i -g composer]) -> php artisan key:generate

 For construct in your database